-These are uncomfortable facts to contemplate: as of September 14, with 6,830,000 confirmed cases, the United States has had more confirmed Covid-19 cases than any other country in the world, and with 199,000 people having died from Covid-19 infections, we also have had the most deaths.
+These are uncomfortable facts to contemplate: As of November 9, with 10,100,000 confirmed cases, the United States has had more confirmed Covid-19 cases than any other country in the world.
+And with 238,000 people having died from Covid-19 infections, we also have had the most deaths.
 America failed at controlling the pandemic.

 With its authoritarian government and lack of transparency, China has been a favorite country to criticize.
 But China controlled the pandemic.
 Their total number of Covid-19 cases is a mere fraction of ours.
 To put this into perspective, more people have caught Covid-19 and died from the virus in Los Angeles County than the entirety of China throughout the whole pandemic.

-America failed.
 America failed to stop the virus from entering the country.
-America failed to prevent it from spreading, and now America failed at preventing it from surging back.
+Then, America failed to prevent it from spreading.
+Now America has failed to prevent it from surging back.
 The economic effects have amplified our pain.
-With millions still laid off, the unemployment rates staying at 10%, and America’s GDP being down nearly 10% from the beginning of the year; many have lost their health insurance and are also wondering how they will pay the rent.
-Learn more about how some have had to prioritize their health insurance over other bills.
+Millions were laid off.
+The unemployment rates is still at 8%, and despite 3rd quarter gains, America’s GDP is still down from the beginning of the year.
+Added onto this, many have lost their health insurance and are also wondering how they will pay the rent.

 America was woefully and despairingly under-prepared for the pandemic and the blame game started.
 Democrats blamed the Republicans.
 The Republicans blamed China.
 But the reasons for America’s failure run deeper, much deeper.

 We lacked imagination.
-Pandemics have been around from the beginning of time, but despite being the world’s superpower, America failed to have adequate safeguards against them and disregarded what past administrations learned and prepared during previous pandemics, which was despite the Spanish Flu, despite SARS and MERS, despite H1N1, despite Ebola, and even despite the outbreak in Wuhan.
+Pandemics have been around from the beginning of time.
+But despite being the world’s superpower, America failed to have adequate safeguards against them.
+America disregarded what past administrations learned and prepared during previous pandemics.
+This happened despite the Spanish Flu, despite SARS and MERS, despite H1N1, despite Ebola, and even despite the outbreak in Wuhan.
 In our national consciousness, we still assumed it wouldn’t happen.
 We thought we were exceptional.
 We thought it would miss us or just not hurt us.
-We lacked the imagination to prepare for a probability.
+However, we lacked the imagination to prepare for a probability.

 But the real enemy came as a virus unseen and literally undetected in late January and February of 2020.
 Our flawed priority has been exposed.
 While military spending increased, funding for Centers for Disease Control and Prevention’s (CDC’s) Public Health Emergency Preparedness was reduced to $675 million, 0.1% of the military’s budget.

 The virus spread like wildfire.
 Testing was slow, and because testing was slow, the virus became impossible to do contact tracing.
 Only 445 tests were done by February 25th.
-When testing was finally being ramped up in March, the US opened their eyes, but it was too late.
-New York City was nearly overwhelmed, and their hospitals were likened to warzones with critical shortages of 75 cent N95 masks and other Personal Protective Equipment (PPE).
+When testing was finally ramped up in March, the US opened their eyes, but it was too late.
+New York City was nearly overwhelmed.
+Their hospitals were likened to warzones with critical shortages of 75 cent N95 masks and other Personal Protective Equipment (PPE).

 This nightmare should never have happened.
 In 2019, the U.S. spent 3.8 trillion dollars on healthcare, almost 20% of the GDP, more than any other developed country per capita.
 Another flaw in the system was exposed – our supply chain.

 After most of the nation went into lockdown, the U.S. had all the knowledge needed to control the pandemic.
 We knew that flattening the curve would be needed to stop our hospitals from being overwhelmed.
 The countries that successfully managed Covid-19 used masks, social distancing, and contact tracing.
-But messages from the government were mixed, state economies reopened without following CDC guidelines, and many guidelines became watered down and not enforced.
+But the government gave mixed messages.
+State economies reopened without following CDC guidelines, and many guidelines became watered down and not enforced.
 So America’s overall Covid numbers plateaued and then increased again.
-Another flaw in the system was exposed – the inability to implement nationwide basic evidence-based guidelines.
+This exposed another flaw in the system – the inability to implement nationwide basic evidence-based guidelines.

 For the U.S., there is no end in sight, but it could be much worse.
 From a historical perspective, Covid-19 is a relatively mild pandemic.
-In 2002 and 2003, another coronavirus, SARS (Severe Acute Respiratory Syndrome), came into the United States from Asia with a 11% mortality rate according to the World Health Organization (WHO).
+In 2002 and 2003, another coronavirus, SARS (Severe Acute Respiratory Syndrome), came into the United States from Asia with a 11% mortality rate.
 MERS (Middle East Respiratory Syndrome) was a third lethal coronavirus that entered the U.S. in 2012 from Saudi Arabia with a 34% mortality rate.
 Between 2014 and 2016, the Ebola virus crossed into the U.S. from West Africa with a 50% mortality rate.
-All of these viruses pale in comparison to the plagues of old, like the septicemic plague that killed 100% of those untreated in the Black Death era.
+All of these viruses pale in comparison to the plagues of old.
+The septicemic plague that killed 100% of those untreated in the Black Death era.

 Public health researchers now estimate Covid-19 to have a fatality rate of between 0.5 to 1%, with treatment.
 Since it looks like we haven’t been able to contain it, we are lucky that Covid-19 wasn’t more lethal.
 But treatment is the key.
 The low estimated fatality rate of 0.5 to 1 % is precisely because people can be treated in hospitals and have treatments using blood thinners, steroids, the antiviral Remdesivir, oxygen, and ventilators with physicians carefully watching on.

-Looking at the statistics for cumulative hospitalizations, if the healthcare system were to be overwhelmed again, the fatality rate could be four to five times more than we are experiencing, which is a fatality rate similar to the Spanish flu, which caused the 1918 pandemic.
-There have been 5.4 million confirmed cases of Covid-19 in the United States.
-Even if ten times that number have already contracted the disease, that would mean more than 80% of the roughly 330 million Americans are still vulnerable to infection.
+Looking at the statistics for cumulative hospitalizations, if the healthcare system were to be overwhelmed again, the fatality rate could be four to five times more than we are experiencing, which is a fatality rate similar to the 1918 Spanish flu.
+There have been 8.9 million confirmed cases of Covid-19 in the United States.
+Even if ten times that number have already contracted the disease, that would mean more than 70% of the roughly 330 million Americans are still vulnerable to infection.
 There is still a possible scenario of having multiple major cities overwhelmed simultaneously, which would be apocalyptic.
 The curve needs to stay flattened.

 We are here at a crossroads.The pandemic is ravaging our country.
 Many countries have stopped it, but we could not.
 We, as Americans, need to reflect on what we did wrong, how to mitigate the damage done, and what to do next.
-Efforts to control the virus are intertwined with the future health of our economy.
+The future health of our economy is intertwined with efforts to control the virus.
 America needs change in how it has been dealing with Covid-19.

 In the long term, Covid-19 may have been a blessing if we can learn from it and fix our system.
 It can help us be more aware of real, probable threats and put into place science-based solutions.
 Let us take this time to imagine the threats to our way of life, prepare, and do what we can to prevent them.
 The threats are numerous: pandemics, climate change, acidification and plastification of our oceans, asteroids, and all the others.
 If we can learn from our failures, perhaps, just perhaps, we can prevent the next big disaster.